 You cannot install additional optional software subsets during an Update Installation nor update layered products.
-You can, however, install additional optional software subsets by using the setld utility when the Update Installation is complete (see Section 2.1.4).
-To update layered products, it may be necessary to delete the existing version of the product and install the new version that is designed to operate with the new operating system version.
+You can, however, install additional optional software subsets by using the setld command when the Update Installation is complete.
+To update layered products, it may be necessary to delete the existing version and reinstall the new version that is designed to operate with Version 4.0G.
 The Update Installation notifies you accordingly.